 - Various Smaller Brands (support small business!): Plant Makeup, Fat and the Moon, BeeYou Organics, Keeping it Natural

 These are non-toxic, but packaged regularly.
-Remember that I prefer Beautycounter and Crunchi because they test for heavy metals (see my favorites above).
+Remember that I prefer Beautycounter and Crunchi because they test for heavy metals (see my favorites above) and are pregnancy-safe.

 - Beautycounter Sheer Genius Conditioning Lipstick

 - Beautycounter Statement Maker Satin Lipstick